 With McLain’s passing in 1984, the legendary Frederic Franklin was named interim Artistic Director.
 In 1986, Hungarian dancer and former American Ballet Theatre star Ivan Nagy assumed leadership and recruited experienced, international dancers, raising the Company’s performance standards.

 In 2021, Cincinnati Ballet completed a $30.8 million dollar fundraising campaign for the Cincinnati Ballet Margaret and Michael Valentine Center for Dance in Walnut Hills.
-The new, world-class Center for Dance features nine studios and iconic, stunning architecture.
+The 62,000-square foot Center for Dance features nine studios and iconic, stunning architecture.